ItaiHammer/Better-Express/README.md

 export const routeName = 'routeName';
 ```

-By if a routeName is not defined the server would use the file name as the routename.
+If a routeName is not defined the Better Express would use the file name as the route name.

 Ex: